 I have been saving the recipe for nasi uduk for some sort of celebration, and this being my 100th recipe (yay!) is a valid cause to celebrate, no? ♥ Nasi uduk is made from rice (especially jasmine rice) cooked in coconut milk and multitude of spices resulting in a super fragrant and flavorful rice.
 A lot of folks love having nasi uduk for breakfast with a simple side dish of telur dadar gulung (rolled fried egg).
-But it is more common as a lunch or dinner item, where ayam ungkep (Javanese fried rice), fried tempeh, fried tofu, and sambal terasi (shrimp paste chili sauce) will appear alongside the egg.
+But it is more common as a lunch or dinner item, where ayam ungkep (fried chicken), fried tempeh, fried tofu, and sambal terasi (shrimp paste chili sauce) will appear alongside the egg.

 Back in the days, cooking nasi uduk is just downright complicated.
 The rice needs to be half cooked in a pot on a stove, and then transfer to a steamer to finish the cooking process.
 My Mom still use that method to make her nasi uduk.
 But lazy me just use a rice cooker and call it a day.
 Personally, I cannot perceive any difference in quality, but if you are a stickler to tradition, there are many nasi uduk recipes out there that still use the cook and steam method.